ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 Good luck!

-## Visiting scholars
+## Visiting scholars (up to 12 months)

-We have hosted many visiting scholars in the past few years, including visiting PhD students and senior researchers (e.g. awardees of postdoc fellowships), from a period anywhere from a few months to one year.
+We have hosted several visiting scholars in the past few years, including overseas PhD students and senior researchers (e.g. awardees of [postdoc fellowships](/opportunities/fellowships/)), from a period anywhere from a few months to one year.
+Such stays have been productive and enriching for both the visitor and our group, resulting in [continuous collaborations and publications](/publication/).

-Please prepare a short proposal of the research you plan to conduct in our Lab together with a timeline and other specifics.
+If you are interested -- please prepare a short proposal of the research you plan to conduct during your stay in our Lab together with a timeline and other specifics.
-Feel free to have a look at our website and recent papers, and think of a common overlap or complementary research direction, which will ensure a mutually beneficial research visit.
+You are welcome to have a look at our [website](/about), recent [blog posts](/post), and recent [papers](/publication/), and think of a common overlap or complementary research direction, which will ensure a mutually beneficial research visit.
+We are excited to learn from each other and have continuous academic exchanges which may continue even beyond the stay here.
-Potential contributions to our research group are also relevant, as visiting fellowships should be a two-way relationship.
+Fit and match with our research group are quite relevant, as visiting fellowships should be a two-way relationship.
-Every year, we have bandwidth and space to accept only a few visiting researchers.
+We are a small group, so every year, we have bandwidth and space to accept only a few visiting researchers.
 Thus, we prefer to prioritise those who work on research that is closely aligned with our activities, and ensure a complementary fit and contribution to our projects and team (and vice-versa), and at the same time making sure that you get the most of such a visit for your academic trajectory.

-The academic expectations are more or less listed above, but most importantly, we expect a committed and full integration in our group and an idea of a project that matches our agenda.
+The academic expectations are more or less [listed above](#what-are-the-general-requirements-and-what-makes-an-application-excel), but most importantly, we expect a committed integration in our group and an idea of research that matches our agenda and something that you would not normally do if you have simply stayed at your home university.

-If you are interested in spending some time with us, [contact us](/#contact) with the following information and materials: brief proposal (1 page) aligned with our group, CV, desired time period of the stay, and information on the funding scheme that you plan to use to facilitate the visit.
+If you are interested in spending some time with us, [contact us](/#contact) with the following information and materials: brief proposal (1 page) aligned with our agenda, CV, desired time period of the stay, and information on the funding scheme that you plan to use or apply for to facilitate the visit.

-Unfortunately, NUS does not have funding programmes to support incoming visiting scholars, and most of our visitors have been supported by their home universities, their project budgets, foreign government schemes, or other funding streams.
+Unfortunately, NUS does not have funding programmes to support incoming visiting scholars, and most of our visitors have been supported by their home universities, their project budgets, foreign government schemes, or [other funding streams](/opportunities/fellowships/).

 Visiting scholars who are students need to be enrolled at NUS as [non-graduating students](https://www.nus.edu.sg/registrar/academic-information-policies/non-graduating), which will organise their residence permit in Singapore for longer stays.
+The application to this programme needs to be done at least three months before the intended start date, which is done after discussions with us.
+Thus, if you are interested in a stay with us as visiting scholar, please contact us around 5-6 months in advance.

 ## Research assistants and research fellows (postdocs)